 As with any citizenship by investment program, you need to consider the opportunity costs and potential for return on investment with Malta’s citizenship by investment program.

-The problem with Maltese citizenship by investment is that you pay a lot of money with very little return.
-The €650,000 donation is completely non-refundable.
+The problem with Malta citizenship by investment is that you pay a lot of money with very little return.
+The minimum €600,000 donation is completely non-refundable.

-So, the only way to make your Maltese investments profitable is through your €350,000 real estate investment, and doing that can be difficult.
-Rental yields in Malta aren’t great, and the real estate market is fairly stable.
+So, the only way to make your Maltese investments profitable is through your €700,000 real estate investment, and doing that can be difficult.
+Rental yields in Malta aren’t great, although the real estate market is fairly stable.

 In addition to these financial cost considerations, you should also consider how living in Malta and becoming a Maltese tax resident may have some opportunity costs.